 The long-term equity opportunity for the ERRP is derived from peer group and competitive survey data and from the Compensation Committee's judgment on the internal equity of the positions and scope of job responsibilities.
 To determine the value of each executive officer's ERRP restricted share unit award, the Compensation Committee considered the range for comparable roles within our peer group, with consideration given to each position's strategic value, and the overall long-term equity opportunity offered to that group.
-For 2019, the Compensation Committee reviewed the equity incentive opportunities provided to our 2019 peer group to analyze whether the targeted ERRP restricted share unit awards to our executive officers approximated the peer group median.
-Based on its review, the Compensation Committee determined that no changes were required for the 2019 ERRP restricted share unit awards for all of our executive officers other than our CEO, who received an increase of his award to 60 percent of base salary from 50 percent of base salary.
+For 2021, the Compensation Committee reviewed the equity incentive opportunities provided to our 2021 peer group to analyze whether the targeted ERRP restricted share unit awards to our executive officers approximated the peer group median.
+Based on its review, the Compensation Committee determined that no changes were required for the 2021 ERRP restricted share unit awards other than for one of our named executive officers, whose award was increased to 25 percent of base salary from 20 percent of base salary, and the awards for Mr. Bird and Ms. Lail were increased by an additional five percent from their 2020 levels to reflect their promotions.

-The target equity opportunities for the 2019 ERRP restricted share unit grants to our named executive officers, based on a percentage of base salary, are shown in the table below.
-We do not recover ERRP awards from customers in our rates approved by our regulators.
+The target equity opportunities for the 2021 ERRP restricted share unit grants to our named executive officers, based on a percentage of base salary, are shown in the table below.

-2019 Target ERRP Opportunity
+2021 Target ERRP Opportunity

-Name 2019 Base Salary (\$) Award % of Base Salary (%) Value at Grant Date (\$) ERRP Stock Awards (#) (1)
+Name 2021 Base Salary (\$) Award % of Base Salary (%) Value at Grant Date (\$) ERRP Stock Awards (#) (1)

-Robert C. Rowe 649,224 60% 389,534 6,414
+Robert C. Rowe 676,754 60 406,060 9,380

-Brian B. Bird 449,057 25% 112,264 1,849
+Brian B. Bird 500,000 30 150,000 3,465

-Heather H. Grahame 423,516 20% 84,703 1,395
+Heather H. Grahame 441,475 25 110,390 2,550

+Crystal D. Lail 375,000 25 93,766 2,166

-Curtis T. Pohl 305,136 20% 61,027 1,005
+Curtis T. Pohl 318,076 20 63,636 1,470

-Bobbi L. Schroeppel 287,474 15% 43,121 710
+Bobbi L. Schroeppel 301,999 20 60,400 1,395

-(1) Based on a grant date fair value of \$60.73, which was calculated using the closing stock price of \$72.20 on December 18, 2019, less the present value of expected dividends, calculated using a 1.74 percent five-year Treasury rate and assuming quarterly dividends of \$0.60 for the five-year vesting period, based on announced planned dividend of \$2.40 per share for 2019.
+(1) Based on a grant date fair value of \$43.29, which was calculated using the closing stock price of \$55.30 on December 14, 2021, less the present value of expected dividends, calculated using a 1.23 percent five-year Treasury rate and assuming quarterly dividends of \$0.62 for the five-year vesting period, based on announced planned dividend of \$2.48 per share for 2021.

-Each executive officer's 2019 award value was converted into specific equity grants by dividing the total potential value of the award by the fair market value of a share of our stock on the grant date.
-This represents the number of restricted share units that will vest on December 31, 2024, if the company's net income for three of the five calendar years 2020 - 2024 exceeds the company's net income for 2019.
-The value of the award on the grant date, as reflected in the below table, is based on the closing market price of our stock on the grant date, less the present value of expected dividends.
+Each executive officer's 2021 award value was converted into specific equity grants by dividing the total potential value of the award by the fair market value of a share of our stock on the grant date.
+This represents the number of restricted share units that will vest on December 31, 2026, if the company's net income for three of the five calendar years 2022 - 2026 exceeds the company's net income for 2021.
+The value of the award on the grant date, as reflected in the table above, is based on the closing market price of our stock on the grant date, less the present value of expected dividends.
 If earned, the value of the award on payout will depend on the market price of our common stock on the date of payout.

-Vesting of 2017 Long-Term Incentive Program Performance Unit Grants in 2019
+Vesting of 2019 Long-Term Incentive Program Performance Unit Grants in 2021

-In February 2017, the Compensation Committee approved grants of LTIP performance units, subject to a three-year performance period.
-The 2019 LTIP performance unit grants vested on December 31, 2019.
+In February 2019, the Compensation Committee approved grants of LTIP performance units, subject to a three-year performance period.
+The 2021 LTIP performance unit grants vested on December 31, 2021.
 The performance goals were independent of each other and equally weighted.
-The table on the following page summarizes the performance measures which governed these 2019 grants.
+The table below summarizes the performance measures which governed these 2021 grants.